 It's important that you understand the fee structure of each platform before using it to trade.
 Certain brokers or platforms will suit different types of investors but may prove to be expensive if you're only investing small amounts.

 If you're investing via an index fund, you should also look at what the fund's management fees are.
 In Australia, these are typically known as MER fees.

 There are over 3,300 stocks available on Nasdaq, including many of the largest companies in the world by market capitalisation.

 - Microsoft (MSFT)

 - Tesla (TSLA)

-The NASDAQ Composite (IXIC) is a stock market index that tracks the common stocks and securities on NASDAQ.
-The NASDAQ-100 is an index that tracks a subset of the top 100 non-financial stocks on NASDAQ.
+The Nasdaq Composite (IXIC) is a stock market index that tracks the common stocks and securities on the Nasdaq.
+The Nasdaq 100 is an index that tracks a subset of the top 100 non-financial stocks on Nasdaq.
 You can invest in these indices by buying an ETF that specifically tracks the performance of the stocks in the index.

-NASDAQ is open during regular US market hours, which are 9:30am to 4pm (Eastern time), Monday to Friday.
+Nasdaq is open during regular US market hours, which are 9:30am to 4pm ET, Monday to Friday.